fpereiro/gotoB/readme.md

    }
 ```

-### Change listeners
+### Change responders

-We're now ready to define the three data listeners.
+We're now ready to define the three data responders.
 These functions are wrappers around the three data functions that modify the store: `add` for `B.add`, `rem` for `B.rem` and `set` for `B.set`.

-These listeners do the following: 1) invoke the underlying data function; 2) if the data function executed correctly (because its arguments were valid) *and* the store was modified, a `change` event will be triggered.
+These responders do the following: 1) invoke the underlying data function; 2) if the data function executed correctly (because its arguments were valid) *and* the store was modified, a `change` event will be triggered.

 We iterate the three verbs.